semgrep/semgrep-docs/docs/getting-started/quickstart.md

     </Tabs>

-4. Once you've scanned your first application, return to the Cloud Platform, and click **View findings** to see the security vulnerabilities that exist in your project.
-The Cloud Platform homepage for your org displays high-level summary statistics, but you can click **Code** to access your SAST findings or **Supply Chain** to access your SCA findings.
+4. Once you've scanned your first application, return to the Cloud Platform, and click **View findings** to see the security vulnerabilities in your project.
+Alternatively, you can view your results in the Cloud Platform's **Dashboard** page.
+For detailed information, click **Code** to access your SAST findings or **Supply Chain** to access your SCA findings.

 <MoreHelp />